-Make connections according to the fastener specifications in Table 13 and Table 13A (Figure 18).
-Spacing indicated in Table 13 and Table 13A is on-center, both sides of marriage line.
+Make connections according to the fastener specifications in Table 13 and Figure 18 and the metal strap specifications that follow.
+Spacing indicated in Table 13 is on-center, both sides of marriage line.
 Fasteners on each side of marriage line shall be staggered and offset by twice the spacing distance (Figure 18A).
 Repair any tears or holes in the bottom board after installation of fasteners.